wstrange/dartdap/README.md

   cleaned up.
 This should not be noticable by existing code, unless it was directly referencing those internal libraries or files.

+- LDAPConnection deprecated.
+Programs should use whatever configuration mechanism they normally use (e.g. databases or configuration files) rather than having to use a special configuration mechanism only for dartdap (and still having to use the other configuration mechanism for the rest of the program).
+It is also unsafe due to a race condition that could occur.

 - LDAPException renamed to LdapException to follow the Dart [conventions](https://www.dartlang.org/effective-dart/style/).